TechBeamers

 You should note the following points while using the string.replace() method:

-• If the count parameter is not specified, then all occurrences of the old string will get replaced with the new one.
+• If the count parameter is not specified, all occurrences of the old string will be replaced with the new one.

-• It there is some value in the count parameter, then the old string will get replaced specified no. of time by the new one.
+• If there is some value in the count parameter, the old string will be replaced a no. of time by the new one.

 Let’s now do some hands-on with examples.